StreamX Delivery Service

 quasar.messaging.metadata.strict=false

-When strict mode is disabled, Quasar metadata might not be present, and you need to validate it yourself
+When strict mode is disabled, Quasar metadata might not be present, and you must validate it yourself

 You can choose from the following types: